alronz/b2c-database-selection/Neo4j/Getting Started/when_to_use.md

 #### [back](getting_started_main.md)

-Complex queries (complex join operations. )

-usually in data warehouses or business intelligence , queries are complex , important and expensive, so they can't be run in production and always run on stale data.
-Neo4j can provide live queries in production data since they are fast.

-Path finding problems/queries

-Using it with simple data model introduce unnecessary complixity and performance issues.

-Use cases include matchmaking, network management, software analytics, scientific research, routing, organizational and project management, recommendations, social networks, and more.
+Neo4j is based on the graph property model and can handle complex queries very efficiently.
+Therefore, it is used in many use cases such as software analytics, scientific research, path finding problems, recommendation system, social networks, network management, business intelligence or warehouses and many more.